whitedevil369/Wautomsg-b0t/README.md

 1. Enter your WhatsApp Phone Number <br />
 2. Import the file containing Phone Number List in .txt file format <br />
 3. Enter the mode of Messaging (importing from file (or) input the message in terminal/cli) <br />
-4. Now Enter the Message or else Import the File containing the Message to be sent according to the mode. <br />
+4. Now Type the Message and Press Enter then Ctrl+D or else Import the File containing the Message to be sent according to the mode. <br />
 5. Press Enter To Start the b0t and Switch to logged in WhatsApp Web, and make sure that the cursor is in your chat. <br />
 6. Don't do anything until the b0t completes the execution, When It Completes, You will be notified through WhatsApp as well as in Terminal. <br />

 # Additional Information
 b0t can send upto 5 messages per minute.
 If the b0t is slow, you can remove/reduce the values of time.sleep() function. <br />
-b0t has many time.sleep() function just to avoid accounts from getting banned by WhatsApp for sending too many Requests. <br />
+b0t has time.sleep() function just to avoid accounts from getting banned by WhatsApp for sending too many Requests. <br />
 b0t nicely handles most of the scenarios like even if the account doesn't exist in WhatsApp, It escapes the alert and continue with other existing accounts. <br /><br />
-If you have any issue/If you find any bug, Feel free to open an issues thread/Pull Request. <br />
+If you have any issues/If you find any bugs, Feel free to open an issues thread/Pull Request. <br />
-If this tool helped you, and you like it, Do Star the repo.
+If you like this tool and if it helped you, Please Do Star the repo.

 # Limitation
 You can not use your PC for any other purpose/multitask during the execution of the tool.